boostorg/redis/README.md

-It is not uncommon for apps to access keys that do not exist or that have already expired in the Redis server, to deal with these cases Aedis provides support for `std::optional`.
+It is not uncommon for apps to access keys that do not exist or that have already expired in the Redis server, to deal with these cases Boost.Redis provides support for `std::optional`.
 To use it, wrap your type around `std::optional` like this

 ```cpp